 Processing Procedure

 1) The program filters the correlation of edgetab by the given cutoff.
 The cutoff is user defined which can be a fixed value or “5per” for only top and bottom 5% of data.
 2) Then, it calls R to submit the jobs to HPC to find the related gene pairs.
 User can also decide to compute this sequentially on a local node.
 3) After all jobs are completed, the program will collect all the results and combine them together.
-4) The program will choose one target species as training set and another one as testing set, then, call an R function to run the stochastic gradient descent on training set.
+4) The program will choose one target species as a training set and another one as atesting set, then, call an R function to run the stochastic gradient descent on the training set.
 5) After obtaining the coefficients, an R function will be used on the testing set to calculate its recall and precision.
 6) The program will then exchange the training set and testing set and repeat steps 5) and 6) again.
 7) At the end, the program will output the coefficients, recall, and precisions of these two experiments.

 Input data format

 The input data will include two kinds of tabs, edgetab and orthotab, which are both comma separated and contain a header as first line (the software will skip first line when read in the data).
-Each line in the edgetab is in the following format: species1_geneA,species1_geneB,correlation,value.
-The format of orthotab is: species1_geneA,species2_geneC,percentage_of_identity.
+Each line in the edgetab is in the following format: species1_geneA,species1_geneB,correlation,value. [should not be this way.
+There should be a separate column for species] The format of orthotab is: species1_geneA,species2_geneC,percentage_of_identity.
 The range of all values should be between -1 to 1 or have a similar range.
 The software package contains three edgetabs (Arabidopsis, Glycine_max and Medicago) and two orthotabs (Arabidopsis vs. Glycine_max, Arabidopsis vs. Medicago) that are used in out experiment.
 The configuration file will read in those files by default.

 Configuration file